Digital Post

 Suppose you move back and get permanent residence in Denmark again.
 In that case, your exemption will automatically revoke, and you will receive Digital Post from the public authorities again.
 If you are not able to receive post from Danish public authorities digitally, you must apply for an exemption at your local municipality.

-Please notice, that the material is in Danish.
+Please notice that the material is in Danish.

 If you need help regarding Digital Post, there is help available at your local municipality's Citizen Service.
 Here the staff will be ready to help and guide you.